zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_ios.md

 ### Share media resources to remote

-After integrating the MediaPlayer Kit, the Agora RTC Native SDK, and the RtcChannelPublishPlugin, follow these steps to synchronously share media resources played by the local user to all the remote users in the Agora channel.
+After integrating the MediaPlayer Kit, the Agora Native SDK, and the RtcChannelPublishPlugin, follow these steps to synchronously share media resources played by the local user to all the remote users in the Agora channel.

 **Instantiate required objects**